ycheng22/ycheng22.github.io/_pages/about.md

 Education
 ======
-* M.S. in Computer Science, Georgia Institute of Technology, 2022 - Current
+* M.S. in Computer Science, Georgia Institute of Technology, 2022 - 2023
 * Ph.D in Physics, University of University, 2016 - 2022
 * B.S. in Geophysics, China university of Petroleum-Beijing, 2012 - 2016
 * B.S. in Accounting, China university of Petroleum-Beijing, 2012 - 2016